cherylhaz/milestoneproject2-2/README.md

 <h2>Deployment</h2>
+This project was deployed on May 9th using GitHub Pages to ensure that during the meeting with my mentor he could see how the site works.
+Once deployed the URL was added to the Google API access.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: